Smaug123/WoofWare.KnuthPlass/README.md

 ## Status

-This appears to work, although my own understanding of Knuth-Plass is pretty shaky.
+This appears to work, although my own understanding of Knuth-Plass is pretty shaky; the paper is very interesting but also quite long and I'm still working through it.
-It's not seen any prod use yet.
+The library has not seen any prod use yet.
 Bug reports are welcome.

 ## Design goals